Leyon-Ebuka/Vimeo-Site/README.md

 # Vimeo-Site
-This is a a traditional MPA (Multi page application) website built using Html and Css
+This is a traditional MPA (Multi page application) website built using Html and Css